 The winged typewriter flew out of my head at 2am.
 Thankfully, I’d found a graphics guy to transform my crazy o’clock epiphany sketch into the Words on a Page logo.

-There’s quite a few alternative history science-fiction steampunk novels on my book shelf.
+There are quite a few alternative history science-fiction steampunk novels on my book shelf.
 Most of them are set in a dystopian Victoriana world of the retro-future, where steam powers modern devices that are uniquely crafted in brass and wood.